 Is this Spain’s prettiest village?
-We would certainly argue that it is, despite the old amusing saying that Santillana del Mar is “The Town of Three Lies”, since it is set just inland, and isn’t flat or named after a saint.
-But what is undeniable is Santillana del Mar’s considerable charm – its ensemble of 15th -17th-century golden stone houses have survived largely intact, and the enchanting Plaza Major is as impressive and awe-inspiring as any in Spain.
+We would certainly argue that it is, despite the old amusing saying that Santillana del Mar is “The Town of Three Lies,” since it is set just inland, and isn’t flat or named after a saint.
+But what is undeniable is Santillana del Mar’s considerable charm – its ensemble of 15th -17th-century golden stone houses have survived mostly intact, and the enchanting Plaza Major is as impressive and awe-inspiring as any in Spain.

-Therefore, the history of Santillana de Mar prior to this point is unclear, although a settlement may well have existed before the monks founded their monastery.
+Therefore, the history of Santillana de Mar before this point is unclear, although a settlement may well have existed before the monks founded their monastery.
 As far back as 800,000 BC, Cantabria was inhabited by hunter-gathers and then Neolithic farming communities.
 Remnants of this fascinating past can be seen today – the nearby cave of Altamira is filled with drawings and handprints dating back over 20,000 years.

 The Phoenicians were the first foreign settlers to arrive in Spain, landing in approximately 1100 BC, followed by the Greeks and Carthaginians.
 Invading Celts mixed with native Cantabrian tribes, providing a formidable force against the Romans, the next Conquerors of Spain.
 Controlling the Iberian Peninsula for centuries, they divided it into three provinces: Tarraconensis, Lusitania, and Baetica.
-In time, cities with Roman infrastructure developed into important outposts of the Empire.
+In time, cities with Roman infrastructure developed into essential outposts of the Empire.
 However, it was not to last – after the collapse of the Western Empire in the 5th Century AD, the Visigoths invaded Spain and made Toledo their capital.
 They, in turn, were supplanted by the Moors, who arrived in 711.

 But if there was a settlement at Santillana de Mar during this period, it is unlikely to have been significantly affected by the Moors’ conquest of Spain.
-The Berber armies never managed to subdue Cantabria and the Christian reconquest of Spain is said to have begun in 718 when a Moorish force was defeated in the Picos de Europa.
+The Berber armies never managed to subdue Cantabria, and the Christian reconquest of Spain is said to have begun in 718 when a Moorish force was defeated in the Picos de Europa.

 Meanwhile, Santillana de Mar benefited greatly from Columbus’ discovery of the Americas and the subsequent trade with Central and South America.
 Today, a stroll through the village’s cobbled streets reveals magnificent houses built by noblemen.
 These have either fine wooden galleries or iron balconies, and coats of arms inlaid into their brilliant stone facades.
 This period was rightly known as Spain’s golden age, which saw the flourishing of literary and artistic achievement.